DDT - Distributed Debugging Tool

 Playing and Stepping

-Playing, stepping, and using 'Run to here' is affected by the currently focused item.
+Playing, stepping, and using 'Run to here' (symbols along the top or under menu point "Control") is affected by the currently focused item.
 Only the process or process group chosen will be executed.

 When focus is on a process, you can use the feature 'Step Threads Together'.
 This means DDT will try to synchronize the threads when performing actions like stepping, pausing, 'Run to here'...etc.
 If, say, you choose 'Step threads together' DDT will attempt to play both threads to the specified line before pausing the program.